 Some features of this alternative would likely block existing views of the waterfront and East River potentially resulting in significant adverse view corridor effects at distinct locations.
 While potentially significantly adverse, these likely blocked views would not be expected to result in any adverse effects to neighborhood character.
+Construction of Alternative 2 would have temporary adverse visual effects during construction.
+Since the flood protection and enhanced park and access features for this alternative are expected to be completed over a 5-year construction period as compared to the 3.5-year period for the Preferred Alternative, the temporary adverse visual effects during construction would be longer for Alternative 2.

-Additionally, construction would directly affect the FDR Drive, which is identified as an S/NR-eligible historic resource.
+Construction would directly affect the FDR Drive, which is identified as an S/NR-eligible historic resource.
 However, these alterations are not expected to adversely affect the historical integrity of the FDR Drive, which has been continually modified over time, or result in a change in scale, visual prominence, or visual context to the structure.
+Construction of Alternative 2 is not anticipated to adversely affect the historic or architectural resources of the neighborhood.
+For construction work that could occur in the vicinity of identified architectural resources, CPPs would be developed and implemented for these resources to avoid inadvertent construction-period damage.